 WSOP is also the market leader in New Jersey.
 Since New Jersey and Pennsylvania border each other, it seems likely that WSOP.com’s name will bear fruit for players who already cross into New Jersey to play their games.

-PokerStars will likely launch its product on July 15 as well.
+PokerStars PA will likely launch on July 15 as well.
 The worldwide leader must enter the market to remain as relevant and active as possible.

 PokerStars has already tipped its hand a bit, so to speak.
 The Stars Group has had a relationship with Mount Airy Casino for several months now.